 Choosing the right plastic bag can be daunting given the number of choices.
-However, armed with some basic information, you'll be able to choose the right bag for your needs!
+However, armed with some basic information, you'll be able to choose the right food storage bag for your needs!

 Available in a variety of styles and materials based on your needs, an eco-friendly plastic bag is a great choice for any business looking to reduce their carbon footprint.
 Not only are these bags reusable, but many are also recyclable and even biodegradable.
 Whether you need deli bags, t-shirt bags, or even handle bags for produce, there is an eco-friendly option to meet your needs.
 Many of these bags also feature a recycling symbol to make the environmentally-friendly use clear to customers.

 For an eco-friendly alternative to plastic bags, paper bags are a great choice!
 Although they are often not as supportive as a plastic bag, paper bags are biodegradable and decompose much faster than plastic bags.
 Due to their material, they are also often recyclable.
 Paper bags are available in various colors, with or without handles, and come in different sizes for all of your food-wrapping needs.

 Reusable shopping bags are great for a variety of businesses, and are designed for customers to use again and again.
 These durable bags can hold more than a standard paper or plastic bag, allowing customers to carry fewer bags for the same amount of groceries.
 They're often available in insulated and uninsulated varieties to ensure food is transported in the best manner possible.
 These bags also save you money on the cost of stocking paper and plastic bags, providing an eco-friendly and cost-savings benefit.